Random walks in Euclidean space: Estimates for high frequencies

 \section{Estimates for high frequencies}

 The goal of this section is to estimate the norm of the operator $S_r$ defined in Section \ref{sc_nota}.
-We are not able to show that $\|S_r\|<1$, but we can give the following estimate for $\|S_r\f\|_2$ in terms of the Lipschitz norm of $\f$.
+We are not able to show that $\|S_r\|<1$, but we can give an estimate for $\|S_r\f\|_2$ in terms of the following Lipschitz type norm of $\f$: